withbelay/typed_struct_ctor/README.md

 ## Rationale

 [Ecto.Changeset](https://hexdocs.pm/ecto/Ecto.Changeset.html) is a great way to create validated structs.
-However, if you're creating many validated struct they quickly become "noise", where writing these functions can be tedious, and bugs are easily introduced as struct changes are easily overlooked.
+However, if you're creating many validated structs they quickly become "noise", where writing these functions can be tedious, and bugs are easily introduced as struct changes are easily overlooked.
-When you include the effort needed to write boilerplate tests for boilerplate code, it can be tempting to skip struct validation altogether.
+When the effort needed to write boilerplate tests for boilerplate code is factored in, it can be tempting to skip struct validation altogether.

-To reduce the boilerplate, and make it easier to write tests, this plugin adds a set of constructors to your struct built from the field definitions themselves.
-Thus the constructors are always up to date with the field definitions, and

-The `new` function takes an optional map of attributes, does [Changeset.cast](https://hexdocs.pm/ecto/Ecto.Changeset.html#cast/4) of all values matching the defined fields, validates any required fields, and finally does [Changeset.apply_action](https://hexdocs.pm/ecto/Ecto.Changeset.html#apply_action/2) to validate the changeset.
-Returns `{:ok, <struct>}` if everything is OK, `{:error, <changeset>}` if there were issues with `cast` or validation.
-Because it's necessary to properly handle mappable fields, if a struct is passed to the `new` function, `{:error, :attributes_must_be_a_map}` is returned; use one of the `from` functions for that use case as described below.

-The `new!` function calls `new` and returns the struct if successful, and raises if not

 ## Required Fields